datafoodconsortium/standard/technical-specifications/authorization-strategy.md

 Relying Parties (RP's), typically platforms implementing the DFC standard, must implement security constraints on all DFC endpoints to ensure all requests have the appropriate scope for the action/subject combination.

 Furthermore it is recommended that RP's implement a data consent system, whereby data owners can grant (and revoke) access to these scopes for individual clients/users within the OIDC domain.
-For example a portal wishing to read data on a users Enterprise and Products, might request `ReadEnterprise` and `ReadProduct` access.
-The RP should record which Enterprises have authorized a specific client or user to which scopes.
+For example a portal wishing to read data on a users Organization and Products, might request `ReadEnterprise` and `ReadProduct` access.
+The RP should record which Organizations have authorized a specific client or user to which scopes.

+These authorizations can be communicated via properties within the dfc-t Technical Ontology.
+Specifically `dfc-t:assignedScope` gives details of which scopes have been granted to a client/user by an Organization, and `dfc-t:requiredScope` gives details of which scopes a client/user is requesting from an Organization.

 Startin' Blox have supported members of the DFC community by providing a web component (funded by coopcircuits) that can support RP's with this workflow: the [Data Sharing Module](https://github.com/startin-blox/data-sharing-module/) has full instructions on how to implment & manage scope permissions for users on your platform.